 NOTE: If the relevant rule is defined by the driver (see §3.18.1), which is likely to be the most common case, then ruleId and/or ruleIndex suffice to identify the rule, and take up less space in the log file than rule.

-Taxa
+taxa property

 A result object MAY contain a property named taxa whose value is an array of zero or more unique (§3.7.3) reportingDescriptorReference objects (§3.51) each of which refers to a taxon (see §3.19.2) into which this result falls.